-MBCT intervention.
+Costs will be calculated by collecting service use information using the Adult Service Use Schedule (AD-SUS), a self-report measure developed by the team at King's College and used in previous trials of MBCT [19], modified for use online, to which routine unit costs will be applied [30].
+We will collect data on all service use not just use related to mental health conditions, because there is evidence that successful treatment in IAPT can reduce use of all healthcare services [31].
+In addition, comparison via randomised groups will ensure that any differences in cost are due to the impact of the MBCT intervention.
 Information on TAU will be collected via the AD-SUS, modified to ensure that all relevant services are included.
 Data on the use of the MBCT intervention will be collected via therapist records and costs estimated using the standard approach set out by Curtis [30], acknowledging the challenges of costing group-based interventions [32].
-Outcomes for the economic evaluation will be QALYs, calculated using health utilities derived from the EQ-5D-5L [33,34].
-Costs and outcomes will be combined first in a cost-utility analysis using QALYS and second in a cost-effectiveness analysis using the PHQ-9, providing information on whether or not MBCT is worthwhile in terms of costs savings elsewhere or improvements in outcomes, and information will be provided to decision makers with statistical analysis of differences in costs, cost-effectiveness planes and cost-effectiveness acceptability curves [35].
+Outcomes for the economic evaluation will be OALYs, calculated using health utilities derived from the EO-5D-5L [33,34].
+Costs and outcomes will be combined first in a cost-utility analysis using QALYS and second in a costeffectiveness analysis using the PHQ-9, providing information on whether or not MBCT is worthwhile in terms of costs savings elsewhere or improvements in outcomes, and information will be provided to decision makers with statistical analysis of differences in costs, cost-effectiveness planes and cost-effectiveness acceptability curves [35].